-Christorpher Noxon author of Good Trouble, Lesson of the Civil Rights Playbook.
+Christopher Noxon author of Good Trouble, Lessons of the Civil Rights Playbook.

 Good Trouble is a graphic nonfiction guidebook offering stories and lessons from the civil rights movement.
 In words and vivid pen-and-watercolor drawings, Noxon highlights lessons modern-day activists and the civically minded can embrace to move forward and create change.
 With interviews with with key figures including US Congressman John Lewis, and strategist Rev James Lawson, Good Trouble underscores the importance of confrontation, joy, and faith in the movement, including a discussion of how leaders from a variety of faiths, including Jewish theologian Abraham Heschel.
 With a fresh look at notable figures including Bayard Rustin, Fannie Lou Hamer, and Ella Baker, Good Trouble gleans essential wisdom and hard-won tactics and creates an urgently needed roadmap for communities seeking inspiration and guidance in troubled times.

 About Our Presenters:

 Christopher Noxon is a writer and illustrator.
 He’s the author of Good Trouble: Lessons from the Civil Rights Playbook, Plus One and Rejuvenile: Kickball Cartoons Cupcakes and the Reinvention of the American Grown Up.
 As a journalist, he has written for the New Yorker, Details, the New York Times Magazine and Salon.
 His illustrations have appeared in the New York Times, Tablet and the Hollywood Reporter.
 He's a co-founder of East Side Jews and a current board member of Reboot, an arts and culture nonprofit that reimagines and reinforces Jewish thought and traditions.